JavierM42/react-line-wrapping-input/README.md

 ## Custom props

-There are a few extra features that you can take advantage of.
+Apart from all textarea props except for `rows`, there are a few extra features you can take advantage of.

 ### blurOnLineBreak

-The `blurOnLineBreak` boolean prop will blur the input when the user presses the `return` key.
+Set `blurOnLineBreak={true}` to blur the input when the user presses the `return` key.
 Otherwise, the return key will move the cursor to the end of the content.

-> On regular HTML text inputs, the return key doesn't behave like this, but I've found no way to prevent it.
+> On regular HTML text inputs, the return key doesn't jump to the end, but I've found no way to prevent this.

 <!-- TODO find a way to prevent return key behavior -->

 ### onReturn

-If you want to do anything else when the user presses the return key (for example, submitting data), use the `onReturn` prop.
+If you want to do anything else when the user presses the return key (for example, submitting data), use the `onReturn` event.

 ### suffix

-The `suffix` optional prop renders some static text after the editable portion of the input.
+The `suffix` prop renders some optional static text after the editable portion of the input.
 It can be useful for fields with units, such as "\_\_\_ minutes".

 The suffix is rendered in a `span` tag.
 Use the `.line-wrapping-input-suffix` selector, the `suffixStyle` prop and/or the `suffixClassName` prop to style it if you need to.